 As described above, the FBI has failed to conduct a reasonable search in response to a FOIA request that specifically describes the documents sought.
-It is in possession of potentially responsive records.

 Accordingly, the FBI must conduct an adequate search for responsive records and produce all responsive records by a date certain.
 In so doing, the FBI must also provide an estimated date of completion of its release of the records.
 5 U.S.C. § 552 (a)(7)(B).